 Agile working is not new.
 But there is still a limited understanding of the wider scope that agile working encompasses.
 Without this understanding the real benefits and opportunities that agility can bring to an organisation may well be diminished or completely missed.
 At the same time there is a need for knowledge, experience and insight in developing new agile ways of working to ensure many of the usual pitfalls are avoided.
 Do you need an agile critical friend ?

-Agile working is not just about new technology, homeworking, desk sharing, flexible hours.
+Agile working is often seen as being just about introducing new technology, homeworking, desk sharing, flexible hours.
 The real focus is more about how you work to find the best way of delivering excellent outcomes for customers.
-More than doing the same work in a different time and/or place, the essence of agile is about approaching work differently.
+It is more than doing the same work in a different time and/or place.
+The essence of agile is about approaching and doing work differently.

 The real business benefits of successful agile working is a focus on performance improvements in productivity, innovation and service outcomes, and for the individual more autonomy, trust and responsibility which makes working more satisfying and appealing.

 While the potential benefits of agile working are well documented the route to achieving them is often not so easy to navigate.
 Many organisations make the mistake of treating agile working as a one-off limited life project; whereas real success comes when managed as a continuous and individual journey.

 Agile working is not a quick fix.
 It is evolutionary, it is evidence-based involving and touching everyone.
 It is not “one size fits all”, rather it acknowledges and appreciates differences in capability, need and character.
 It involves people and it is about people working, managing and thinking differently – creating a culture that is transparent that actively encourages adaption, continuous adjustment, innovation and a capability to respond quickly to changing circumstances and new market opportunities.
 A culture that is based on embracing the Agile Agenda.